ZhongJunJimmy/learn_react/README.md

 # Learning REACT library

 ### Introduction
-This is a learning project for react library.
+This is a learning project for REACT library.
 It's reference from [React Tutorial From Scratch: A Step-by-Step Guide (2021)](https://ibaslogic.com/react-tutorial-for-beginners/)
 ### Basic knowledge:
 - nodejs
 - javascript